NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

     string public name = "My Hardhat Token";
     string public symbol = "MHT";

-    // The fixed amount of tokens stored in an unsigned integer type variable. uint256 public totalSupply = 1000000;
+    // The fixed amount of tokens, stored in an unsigned integer type variable. uint256 public totalSupply = 1000000;

     // An address type variable is used to store ethereum accounts. address public owner;

     // A mapping is a key/value map.
-Here we store each account balance. mapping(address => uint256) balances;
+Here we store each account's balance. mapping(address => uint256) balances;

     // The Transfer event helps off-chain aplications understand